Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Overview**

-<p align="justify">A derived FIDO2 (DFIDO2) credential refers to a cryptographic credential that is generated or derived from a PIV ID card to support passwordless authentication.
+<p align="justify">A derived FIDO2 credential refers to a cryptographic credential that is generated or derived from a PIV ID card to support passwordless authentication.
 The issuance of the identity is allowed only when there is an existing, active ID.
 This derived FIDO2 credential allows you to authenticate and access secure systems or services without requiring the PIV ID card.</p>

 **Steps**

-The following are the steps to issue a Derived FIDO2 Passkey:
+The following are the steps to issue a Derived FIDO2 Passkey

 1. Launch the Unifyia platform.
 2. Insert your PIV ID into the card reader attached to your computer.